Paper plane: General aerodynamics

 Altogether, the aerodynamic forces co-interact, creating turbulence that amplifies small changes in the surface of the paper aircraft.
 Modifications can be made to most paper airplanes by bending, curving or making small cuts in the trailing edges of wings and in the airplane's tail, if it has one.

-The most common adjustments, modelled after glider aircraft, are ailerons, elevators, and rudders.
+The most common adjustments, modelled after glider aircraft, are dihedral angle, ailerons, elevators, and rudders.

 Critical Re

 The Reynolds number (Re) range of the paper model aircraft is reasonably wide: